Radical Party of the Left: History

 The party was formed in 1972 by a split from the Republican, Radical, and Radical-Socialist Party, once the dominant party of the French Left.
-It was founded by Radicals who opposed Jean-Jacques Servan-Schreiber's centrist direction and chose to join the Union of the Left and agreed to the Common Programme signed by the Socialist Party (PS) and the French Communist Party (PCF).
+It was founded by Radicals who opposed Jean-Jacques Servan-Schreiber's centrist direction.
+They chose to join the Union of the Left and agreed to the Common Programme signed by the Socialist Party (PS) and the French Communist Party (PCF).
 At that time, the party was known as the Movement of the Radical Socialist Left (Mouvement de la gauche radicale-socialiste, MGRS), then as the Movement of Radicals of the Left (Mouvement des Radicaux de Gauche, MRG) after 1973.

 Led by Robert Fabre during the 1970s, the party was the third partner of the Union of the Left.
 Nevertheless, its electoral influence did not compare with those of its two allies, which competed for the leadership over the left.
 Robert Fabre sought to attract left-wing Gaullists to the party and gradually became close to President Valéry Giscard d'Estaing, who nominated him as Mediator of the Republic in 1978.
 He and his followers were excluded from the party by those who strongly supported the alliance with the PS.

 Michel Crépeau was nominated by the party for the 1981 presidential election and obtained a disappointing 2.09% in the first round.
 He and his party in the runoff endorsed PS candidate François Mitterrand, who eventually won.
 The MRG won 14 seats in the subsequent 1981 legislative election and participated in PS-led governments between 1981 and 1986 and again between 1988 and 1993.

 In the 1984 European elections, the MRG formed a common list with Brice Lalonde's environmentalists and Olivier Stirn, a centre-right deputy.
 The list styled as the Radical and Ecologist Agreement won 3.32%, but no seats.
 The party resumed its customary alliance with the PS in the 1986 legislative election and supported President Mitterrand's 1988 reelection bid by the first round.

 At the beginning of the 1990s, under the leadership of the popular businessman Bernard Tapie the party benefited from an ephemeral upswing in its popularity while the governing SP was in disarray.
 The list led by Tapie won 12.03% and 13 seats of the votes in the 1994 European Parliament election.
 However, Tapie retired from politics due to his legal problems and the party, renamed the Radical Socialist Party (Parti radical-socialiste, PRS), returned to its lowest ebb.